joakimk/testbot/README.markdown

 The first time you run your tests the runners will sync the project so you can expect it to take a bit more time than usual.

-To run the rspec specs:
+To run the RSpec specs:

     rake testbot:spec

+To run the Test::Unit tests:

+    rake testbot:test

-To run the cucumber features:
+To run the Cucumber features:

     rake testbot:features

 Running testbot's tests
 ====